GitCatacao/Awesome-Web-Hosting-With-Subdomain/README.md

 # Awesome-Web-Hosting-With-Subdomain
-This is curated list of **free hosting providers** that offer a **free subdomain** for developers to effortlessly deploy and manage web projects on third-party servers.
+This is curated list of **free hosting providers** that offer a **free subdomain** (third-level domain eg. `subdomain.domain.com`) for developers to effortlessly deploy and manage web projects on third-party servers.

 The list will be updated when new ones are found.

-## Free hosting for websites with subdomains offered for free (third-level domain eg. `sudomain.domain.com`)
+## Free hosting for websites with subdomains offered for free

 * [https://www.awardspace.com/](https://www.awardspace.com/) Free hosting with PHP & MySQL, no ads, and free subdomain
 * [https://freehostingnoads.net/](https://freehostingnoads.net/) Free hosting without forced ads.
 Absolutely free website hosting comes with PHP, MySQL, Email, Free Domain Hosting